Poscom2010/Covid-analysis/README.md

 3. ### Data cleaning and Formating
 After importing the data, all the data types were checked and confirmed to be in the required data type.There after, Data Manipulation began - where other erequired important colums were required in order to fully satisfy the business task.

+# Exploratory Data Analysis (EDA)
+EDA means exploring the dataset or conducting a deep dive into the data, ton understand the data structure, characteristics of the data and identify issues that might need to be corrected.
+Above all, EDA assists in understanding the quirks and innuendos of the data.